 How To Use Square Readers: Our Complete Guide

 In this guide, we’ll take you through setting up your Square Reader and using it to take payments.
+For a full assessment of the provider, head over to our Square Review.

-Setting Up Your Square Reader
+How to Set Up Your Square Reader

-Charging Your Square Reader
+Charging your Square Reader

-1. Locate the USB cable that came with your Square Reader.
+1. Locate the USB C cable that came with your Square Reader.
 One end of this cable will plug into your reader and the other will connect to a power source.

 2. You can plug the USB cable into any USB port to charge your Square Reader.
 This can be a wall socket with a USB adapter, a computer, or even a car charger.